SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Error_Messages/Initializing_the_IP_failed_for_x.md

 # Initializing the IP failed for x. y (hr = z), please check the IP-settings

-In an error message of this type
+In an error message of this type:

-- "x" is the element name,
+- "x" is the element name.
-- "y" is a descriptive text with the reason of the failure, and
+- "y" is a descriptive text with the reason of the failure.
 - "z" is a hexadecimal error code.

 ## Symptom